antleaf/rioxx/webroot/content/profiles/v3-0-final/dc_relation.md

 * `access_rights`
 * `license_ref`

+When set to `rel="item"`, the `dc:relation` property identifies a downloadable resource.
+Each such `dc:relation` property **MUST** contain an HTTP(S) URI resolving to the downloadable resource.
+It is **REQUIRED** that this property is used whenever the Rioxx record identifies a downloadable object under the direct custodianship of the repository, such as a full text, dataset or software.
+Where such deposited downloadable resource remains under a temporary embargo, the repository **SHOULD** return HTTP status code 451 Unavailable For Legal Reasons until the embargo's expiry.

+When set to `rel="cite-as"`, the `dc:relation` property specifies a persistent identifier associated with the resource. `dc:relation` shall only be used to convey PIDs identifying resources under the direct custodianship of the repository, therefore all PIDs specified under `dc:relation` **MUST** resolve to the repository.
+PIDs identifying related resources that resolve to resources outside of the direct custodianship of the repository will be specified under `rioxterms:ext_relation`.

-When set to `rel="cite-as"`, `dc:relation` can be repeated to specify a persistent identifier associated with a downloadable resource.
-Such an instance of `dc:relation` **MUST** declare the HTTP(S) URI which is associated with the file content(s).
-It is likely to be populated by a PID that resolves to a repository 'landing page', as per good practice.
-Possible values here may include a DOI, URN, CORE OAI ID; or an alternative repository URL/URI where there is no requirement for a PID.
+The `dc:relation` property can be repeated to specify more than one persistent identifier associated with the resource.
+Possible values here may include a DOI, URN, CORE OAI ID; or an alternative repository HTTP(S) URI where there is no requirement for a PID. ### Attributes

-### Attributes

 1. *rel*: The `rel` attribute uses 'typed links' from the [IANA Link Relation Registry](https://www.iana.org/assignments/link-relations/link-relations.xhtml).
-This attribute will often be set to `rel='item'` where `dc:relation` is being used to communicate downloadable file content but will be set to `rel="cite-as"` where `dc:relation` is simulataneously being used to declare an associated persistent identifier.
+This attribute will often be set to `rel='item'` where `dc:relation` is being used to communicate downloadable file content, but will be set to `rel="cite-as"` where `dc:relation` is simulataneously being used to declare an associated persistent identifier.
 2. *type*: The `type` attribute refers to the technical format of the value of `dc:relation`.
 When used, `type` **MUST** encode the [Media Type](https://www.iana.org/assignments/media-types/media-types.xhtml) of the resource (formerly MIME Type).
 Note that this attribute should not be confused with `coar_type`.
 3. *coar_type*:  When used, the `coar_type` attribute **MUST** contain a value which is an identifier from the [COAR Resource Types Vocabulary](http://purl.org/coar/resource_type/).
 For example, for the common case of the resource being a PDF of a journal article, the **RECOMMENDED** value would be `http://purl.org/coar/resource_type/c_6501` ('journal article').
 The [COAR Resource Types Vocabulary](http://purl.org/coar/resource_type/) accommodates a diverse range of resource types. `dc:relation` can therefore also be used to communicate the existence of directly harvestable related data or software, such as by types [experimental data](http://purl.org/coar/resource_type/63NG-B465) or [research software](http://purl.org/coar/resource_type/c_c950).
 2. *coar_version*: When used, the `coar_version` attribute **MUST** contain a value which is an identifier from the [COAR Version Types Vocabulary](http://purl.org/coar/version/).